-Find an Product Management / Career accountability partner.
+Step Five: Find a Product Management / Career accountability partner.

-This is actually one of the many benefits of my Product Manager Job Search Bootcamp.
-Our Bootcampers can chat in Slack at any time when they need some advice or a kick in the pants.
-And our group calls are very supportive with members sharing tips and resources to help each other out.
+This is actually one of the many benefits of my Product Manager Job Search program.
+My clients can chat with me via Slack at any time when they need some advice or a kick in the pants.

 If you need help finding an accountability partner, read my blog post about how to connect with other Product Managers.